hypertidy/vapour/README.md

 These loftier general needs have come out of smaller more concrete goals, one was access to the "attributes-only" capacity of GDAL as a virtual database engine, and another access to the dense structures provided by transport vector data.
 GDAL's dynamic resampling of arbitrary raster windows is also very useful for interactive tools on local data, and seems under-utilized in favour of less accessible online image services.

 This partly draws on work done in [the sf package](https://github.com/r-spatial/sf) and in packages `rgdal` and `rgdal2`.
-I'm amazed that something as powerful and general as GDAL is still only available through these lenses, but recentish improvements make things much easier touse and share.
+I'm amazed that something as powerful and general as GDAL is still only available through these lenses, but recentish improvements make things much easier to use and share.
 Specifically `Rcpp` means that access to external libs is simplified, easier to learn and easier to get started and make progress.
 The other part is that cross-platform support is now much better, with more consistency on the libraries available on the CRAN machines and in other contexts.

 Warnings
 --------